Two Peoples Divided by a Common Ballad: The London Series, the Rise of Baseball in the UK, and an Ancient Legend

 Santayana described Thayer's unique brand of humor as "Mercutio-like" -- referring to Romeo's friend in Shakespeare's play.
 Mercutio's humor could be witty, punning, coarse, and even sharp-edged.
 But whether we would ascribe it to mischief or pathos, in writing "Casey at the Bat," Thayer would take Macaulay's ballad and turn it on its head.
 Macaulay's antagonist becomes Thayer's protagonist; Macaulay's Etruscan Empire becomes Thayer's Mudville; Macaulay's heroic saga becomes Thayer’s epic tragedy.
 So there is an aspect of Casey's ballad that can be only understood as the Greeks would have portrayed it.

-There are many artistic depictions of the Roman captain Horatius from medieval times through the 19th century, but almost none of his principal Etruscan adversary in Thomas Macaulay's version of the legend.
+There are many artistic depictions of the Roman captain Horatius from medieval times through the 19th century, but almost none of his principal Etruscan adversary from Thomas Macaulay's version of the legend.
 English illustrator Paul Hardy (1862-1942) provides a rare image of the assault on Horatius by Astur, Lord of Luna (at right, with upraised sword) -- the gallant Etruscan champion upon whom "Casey" would later be modeled.

 On the occasion of the #LondonSeries, celebrating the flourishing of baseball within that scepter'd isle whose verdant landscape conceals so many reminders of ancient contests, let the English-speaking peoples no longer be divided, but let them be united by a common ballad!
 And in the meantime Caseyatthe.blog will continue to promote the verse translation of Casey's ballad into all the languages of every nation where baseball is played!
+(See, for example, elsewhere in this blog "Queci al bate" and Vive la France!
+Et Vive "Casey au bâton" .

 Horatius ad pontem